 Thankfully I received my passport at the airport with my visa to enter India just a few hours before meeting my Thai Yoga teacher for our scheduled flight.
 Leaving Thailand from the Bangkok airport on Christmas Eve seemed strange as the normal hustle and bustle of Christmas was somehow lacking… no travelers with big bags of Christmas gifts, but many passengers going to India had BIG flat-screen TV’s that they were checking onto the flight to Kolkata (Calcutta).
 After a short two hours in the air I was in India for my first time.

-So much for India being inexpensive.
 There are clearly two classes… poor and rich!
 Even a contrast in lobby Christmas trees.
 However I was surprised to see Christmas everywhere.
 Loud hawking vendors were selling red Santa hats in the middle of the streets and frantic people were buying and wearing them.

 Doing the tourist thing, we visited the Indian Museum, an old-fashioned museum with many thousand year old Hindi sculptures and an incredible overview of India’s history.
 We paid a small fee to enter and another fee if you wanted to take photos.
 I enjoyed seeing the local people in their brilliantly colored Indian saris almost as much as the varied exhibits.